developit/karmatic/README.md

 Karma, Webpack and Jasmine are all great.
 They're all also quite powerful and each highly configurable.
 When creating and maintaining small modules, duplication of these configurations and dependencies is cumbersome.

-Karmatic is a zero-configuration wrapper around these tools with intelligent defaults, configuration auto-detection, and optimiations most configurations don't include.
+Karmatic is a zero-configuration wrapper around these tools with intelligent defaults, configuration auto-detection, and optimizations most configurations don't include.

 Most importantly, Karmatic provides a (headless) browser test harness in a single dependency.